Lovely, Provocative, Quirky Prague

 It didn’t take long for either of us to feel smitten with Prague, and for a reason neither of us expected.
 Prague is off-the-wall, in a very good way, provocatively testing limits of what may even be publicly acceptable.
 So often Pete and I turned to each other and said: I can’t imagine this ever being possible in North America.

 And resident bad boy David Černý leads the way, shocking and mocking with sculptures placed at home and abroad.
 Some of his sculptural work on display in Prague was commissioned, other pieces have been unveiled amid secrecy and caused significant uproar.
-Some, like a giant purple hand giving the finger to government, floating on a pontoon in the Vltava river facing the Prague Palace, didn’t last long.
-However one thing is true of them all: every piece has ignited conversation.
-Most often in opposition of the country’s communist past, many say Černý’s work is shaping Prague’s personality by provoking politicians and the national psyche.

-Saint Wenceslas on his Horse
+Saint Wenceslas on His Horse

 Why yes, that is a man riding a dead horse upside down.
-King Wenceslas, the subject of a popular legend that tells of his coming to life to slay all enemies of the Czechs, is depicted in another large and typical hero-on-horse statue nearby.
-Could this one, in its inverse position, be representative of a modern society that no longer needs legends or fairy tales?
-Like most Černý works, it is entirely up for debate.
+King Wenceslas, the subject of a popular legend that tells of his coming to life to slay all enemies of the Czech Republic, is depicted in another large and typical hero-on-horse statue over in Wenceslas Square.

 Babes in a Park, on a Tower

 The Zizkov TV Tower, voted one of the ugliest buildings in the world, needed some work.
 Enter Černý, who placed grotesque infants climbing up the side.
-They may not actually beautify the tower, but they definitely do make it an attraction.

 Oh, and there are more babies at the Museum Kampa entrance.
 In case you didn’t notice it on the tower, you can clearly see that their faces are creepily replaced with slots.